temporalio/sdk-go/contrib/tools/workflowcheck/README.md

     workflowcheck ./...

-For each workflow passed to `RegisterWorkflow` that is considered non-deterministic, this will output the reasons why.
-There is no output if all workflows are properly deterministic.
+For each Workflow Definition registered with `RegisterWorkflow` that is considered non-deterministic, this will output the reasons why.
+There is no output if all Workflow Definitions are properly deterministic.

-The output is hierarchical if the reason occurs in code that the workflow calls.
-For example, if a workflow X calls Y which calls Z that iterates over a map, the result will show X calling Y calling Z and why Z itself was non-deterministic.
+The output is hierarchical if the reason occurs in code that the Workflow calls.
+For example, if a Workflow X calls Y which calls Z that iterates over a map, the result will show X calling Y calling Z and why Z itself was non-deterministic.
 This helps for debugging and disabling false positives.